TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomDataProcessing.rst

 ..  note::
-    When registering a data processor alias please be sure you don't override an existing alias (form TYPO3 Core or a third-party extension) as this may cause errors.
+    When registering a data processor alias please be sure you don't override an existing alias (from TYPO3 Core or a third-party extension) as this may cause errors.

 ..  tip::
-    It is recommended to tag a custom data processors as this will automatically add them to the internal :php:`DataProcessorRegistry`, enabling :ref:`dependency injection <DependencyInjection>` by default.
+    It is recommended to tag custom data processors as this will automatically add them to the internal :php:`DataProcessorRegistry`, enabling :ref:`dependency injection <DependencyInjection>` by default.
     Otherwise, the service would need to be set :ref:`public <What-to-make-public>`.

 ..  note::

-    It might be that your data processor should not be shared.
-In such a case you need to set the :yaml:`shared: false` tag attribute for the service.
+    If your data processor should not be shared then you need to set the :yaml:`shared: false` tag attribute for the service.

 ..  index::
-    Custom data processor; Impementation
+    Custom data processor; Implementation
     Interface; DataProcessorInterface
 ..  _content-elements-custom-data-processor_implementation: